Senate Republicans block debt limit, government funding bill

 Polling shows that both Democrats and Republicans stand to lose if they don’t stop a shutdown or default.

-Although the blame for both a government shutdown or a debt default would skew slightly towards Democrats, the majority of respondents would blame both parties.
+Although the blame for a government shutdown or a debt default would skew slightly toward Democrats, the majority of respondents in a poll would blame both parties.

-When asked who would be to blame for a government shutdown, 32% of respondents point fingers at the Democratic Party, 24% blame Republicans, and 36% say Republicans and Democrats are equally responsible.
+When asked who would be to blame for a government shutdown, 32% pointed fingers at Democrats, 24% would blame Republicans and 36% said Republicans and Democrats would be equally responsible.

-Regarding blame for a potential default, 31% would blame Democrats, 20% Republicans, and 39% said both parties.
+Regarding blame for a potential default, 31% would blame Democrats, 20% Republicans and 39% said both parties.

 Sign up for Daily Newsletters